RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 1.2 Scope

-The rocket being made for the client(s) listed above for this project needs to be able to do the following:
+The rocket being made for the client(s) listed above needs to be able to do the following:
 *  Thrust itself from ground in order to launch itself into the air
 *  Continue to propell itself in a largely vertical direction
 *  Self-adjust propellant to its nozzle(s) in order to continue travelling in a controlled upwards direction